Holger-Will/code-128-font/README.md

 You can download the font in .ttf, .woff, and .svg format.

-## install
+## Install

 You can install it as any other font.
-To use it as a webfont, you can install with bower:
+To use it as a webfont, you can install with bower or npm:

     bower install --save code-128-font

+    npm i Holger-Will/code-128-font

 and the in your .html:

     <link rel="stylesheet" href="bower_components/code-128-font/code128_all.css"/>
     <div class="code_128_XL">ÌTestWÎ</div>

-## usage
+## Usage

 It can be used with: